 Becoming a better manager is very hard, and it's a long road to get there.
-Per Gallup, 82% of managers end up being defined as “the wrong hire.”
-(Wow! 🤯) One way to avoid both being a micromanaging boss and being an absentee manager is to find more ways to build trust across your team, which is a mix of small gestures and conversations and bigger elements, like gradually increasing the responsibilities of different team members.
+One way to avoid both being a micromanaging boss and being an absentee manager is to find more ways to build trust across your team, which is a mix of small gestures and conversations and bigger elements, like gradually increasing the responsibilities of different team members.

-📕 Read our guide on how to build trust on your team in just a few minutes a day.
+📕 Read our guide on how to build a culture of trust on your team in just a few minutes a day

-In The Coddling Of The American Mind, Greg Lukianoff and Jonathan Haidt speak often of this phrase:
+The Coddling Of The American Mind authors Greg Lukianoff and Jonathan Haidt often reference this phrase:

 The road will always be littered with challenges, difficult clients, partnerships gone awry, and so much more.
 As a manager, you can't control for all of that reality.
-However, if you let your team try—succeed or fail—without your constant intervention, you will build trust and not be seen as a micromanaging boss.
+However, if you let your team try to succeed or fail without your constant intervention, you'll build trust and ultimately be seen as an effective manager, rather than a micromanaging boss.

 This is a little bit tougher, but here are some strategies and ideas to help you work better together with your manager.

 Ask your boss for a bit more autonomy.
 Remind them of projects you've successfully completed on your own.
 And, to ease them into this, try “How about I work on this project for a week?
 After that I'll offer a full debrief of where everything stands in the format you prefer on Thursday at 3PM.”